erictt/bq-cost-monitor/src/dataform/npm-package/bq-cost-monitor/README.md

-# BigQuery Cost Monitor - Dataform Module
+# BigQuery Cost Monitor for Dataform

-This module provides dataform definitions for BigQuery cost monitoring.
-It can be imported into other dataform projects to add cost monitoring capabilities.
+A JavaScript package that can be imported into any Dataform project to build BigQuery cost monitoring tables with minimal configuration.

 ## Features